BoxBoxJason/svcadm/README.md

 - `resume`: Resumes the SonarQube container from a stopped state, allowing you to continue from where you left off without data loss.
 - `cleanup`: Removes the SonarQube container, associated Docker volumes, and network settings.
 This is a destructive action that deletes all stored data and configurations.
 - `status`: Checks and displays the status of the SonarQube container, indicating whether it is running, stopped, or not present.
+- `nginxconf`: Generates an Nginx configuration for reverse proxying SonarQube.

 #### Environment Variables